-Deciding if a claimant has complex needs, requires a reasonable adjustment or additional support
+Deciding if a claimant has complex needs or requirements for additional support

-If there are no existing complex needs or additional support required, the agent obtains all relevant information from the claimant.
+If there are no known existing complex needs/requirements for additional support, the agent obtains all relevant information from the claimant.
 This could either be during a diagnostic interview or by the agent supporting a claimant with complex needs or requirements for additional support in making a claim to Universal Credit.